jwfraustro/scion/README.md

 4. Finally, Scion will start an rshell connection to the provided IP/port.

 ## Support Notice
 Scion is provided as-is.
 I no longer actively maintain Grey Hack related projects or play the game.
-I cannot guarantee that Scion will work with the current or future versions of Grey Hack.
+I cannot guarantee that Scion will work with future versions of Grey Hack.
+This project is simply provided as a reference for those interested.

+Fun fact: Scion, Rootstock, and Arborist were used to create a network of over 7000 rshell connections in the creation of my (now defunct) GreyHack Network Map project.

 ## License
 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.